carlosbrando/rails21-book/text/01_ActiveRecord/01_sum.markdown

 ### Change in the default return value of the sum method

-In previous versions, when we used **ActiveRecord**'s **sum** method to calculate the result of the adition of all rows in a table and no row matched the conditions expressed during the method invocation, then the default return value would be **nil**.
+On previous versions, when we used **ActiveRecord**'s **sum** method to calculate the addition of all rows in a table and no row matched the conditions expressed during the method invocation, then the default return value would be **nil**.

 In Rails 2.1 the default return value (that is when no row is found) is 0.
 See the example: